 Future Champions: Envisioning a World That Works for All at EDGEof

-“We chose the format of a ‘journey’ for this first series of events both to invoke the spirit of discovery and learning, and as an invitation to each participant to see themselves as a hero or heroine of their own stories on the path of realizing their visions and becoming better leaders,” Levkoff said.
+“We chose the format of a ‘journey’ for this first series of events both to invoke the spirit of discovery and learning, and as an invitation to each participant to see themselves as a hero or heroine of their own stories on the path of realizing their visions and becoming better leaders,” Levkoff says.

-“The mission is to do so via entrepreneurship and community,” Goldman said, whose core work is “Prosperity Exchange,” a project that supports Edgeof and Future Champions.
+“The mission is to do so via entrepreneurship and community,” Goldman added, whose core work is “Prosperity Exchange,” a project that supports Edgeof and Future Champions.
 “There are many sub-projects, and Edgeof represents one sub-project of the Prosperity Exchange, touching on entrepreneurship and community, and Future Champions is aimed at getting people in the community on a path to being better leaders.”

-The leadership concept behind Future Champions, was largely born out of the work of Deborah Ancona, Faculty Director of the MIT Leadership Center.
+The leadership concept behind Future Champions was largely born out of the work of Deborah Ancona, Faculty Director of the MIT Leadership Center.
 “We all hunger to know what leadership is, yet the concept remains amorphous,” she writes in her article “Leadership in the Age of Uncertainty.”

-In response to this uncertainty, Ancona, and her team at MIT’s Sloan Business School of Management, developed a framework that encompasses four key leadership capabilities: visioning (creating a compelling vision of the future), sense-making (making sense of the world around us), inventing (creating new ways of working together) and relating (developing key relationships within and across organizations).
+In response to this uncertainty, Ancona and her team at MIT’s Sloan Business School of Management developed a framework that encompasses four key leadership capabilities: visioning (creating a compelling vision of the future), sense-making (making sense of the world around us), inventing (creating new ways of working together) and relating (developing key relationships within and across organizations).

 “Added to these capabilities is the notion of a change ‘signature’ — your own unique way of making change happen,” she writes.
 “Leaders in business settings need all of these capabilities to be successful and need to cycle through them on an ongoing basis.”

-“The Future Champions vision is to make participants familiar with the four necessary capacities for leaders, as relayed by Deborah Ancona’s work at MIT, and to inspire the majority of them to continue investing in their growth as leaders,” Goldman said.
+“The Future Champions vision is to make participants familiar with the four necessary capacities for leaders, as relayed by Deborah Ancona’s work at MIT, and to inspire the majority of them to continue investing in their growth as leaders,” Goldman says.